Kursaal (amusement park): Decline and closure

 The Kursaal as a whole had been in gradual decline since the early 1970s, with a large area of the outdoor amusements closing in 1973.
 On the closed site, the Woodgrange Estate, commonly known as the Kursaal estate was built.
 At the end of 1977 the decision was made to close the ballroom, with the main building and the remaining external park areas finally succumbing in 1986.
 The remaining outdoor amusement area was later redeveloped as Mark Court.
 In 1988, Brent Walker purchased the Kursaal, and announced plans to redevelop the site as a water theme park, but the company entered liquidation and the site remained empty.

 The 1998 reopening

 The council purchased the Kursaal, and after a multimillion-pound redevelopment by the Rowallan Group, the main Kursaal building was reopened in 1998 with a bowling alley, a casino and other amusements.
 The building originally contained a McDonald's, but the fast food chain left in 2008.

 The bowling alley closed permanently in 2019, and the casino closed permanently in 2020.
 This currently leaves only a Tesco Express store occupying part of this historic building.
 In May 2024, The Victorian Society listed the Kursaal amongst their 10 at risk sites that need rescuing.

+Future

+On 8 March 2026 it was announced that a deal had been reached to transfer the lease of the building to potential new owners Star Amusements, who plan to reopen the site in the near future as a leisure attraction.